 - Sustainability plans beyond the initial funded training year

 - Plans for local integration and pathways

 - Plans for support and supervision of CWPs

 Services are more likely to be allocated funding if they can demonstrate robust sustainability plans and clear and comprehensive supervisory arrangements.

-The following timeline is a guide for key dates in the application process (PLEASE NOTE: this is a guide – timeline will be updated as new information becomes available)
+The following timeline is a guide for key dates in the application process for Cohort 4 (PLEASE NOTE: this is a guide – timeline will be updated as new information becomes available)